isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 <div id="Digital"></div>

-### 3) Digital Authentication of Outbound Pre-departure COVID-19 Test
+### 3) Digitally Authenticated Outbound Pre-departure COVID-19 Test Result

 Travellers who have taken a COVID-19 Polymerase Chain Reaction Test (“PCR test”) in Singapore for overseas travel will receive a digital test result certificate.
 Those who are unable to receive a digital certificate or have taken a COVID-19 test that is not a PCR test can request a hardcopy certificate from the clinic instead.